alexaleluia12/tdd-try/README.md

 ## wear tdd in practical stuff from old code

-Most of the code came form [Python for Informatics](http://www.pythonlearn.com/book.php)
+Most of the code came from [Python for Informatics](http://www.pythonlearn.com/book.php)

 Feel free to Fork em Push